Domburg, Picturesque and mondaine seaside resort

-Domburg is the oldest seaside resort in the province of Zealand.
-Picturesque and worldly (sophisticated).
-It combines (matches) a beautiful beach with splendid scenery and an impressive historical little town right behind the dunes.
+Domburg is the oldest seaside resort in the province of Zeeland.
+Picturesque and mondaine.
+It combines a beautiful beach with splendid scenery and an impressive historical little town right behind the dunes.
 As from the middle of the 19th century Domburg has been becoming a genuine seaside resort, although the first tourists already came to this place in the 17th century.
 The pure sea air combined with the vast forest- and dune-region, are the great crowd pullers.
 For this reason many seaside visitors came to this place to take a cure.
 And nowadays you’ll still be able to do the very same.

 Domburg has already been a cherished seaside resort for ages.
 The small town borders on de Manteling, a surprisingly beautiful scenic area.
 It’s true that during the summer the town is a bit crowded, but on the other hand it’s also all the more cosy.
 The beach is wide and clean and the village has a picturesque character, mainly owing to its ancient buildings.
 Nowadays the village still draws many tourists, who are not only enjoying the beach and the sea, but also the attractive centre of the village.
 The Ooststraat, which after the Markt changes into the Weststraat, is a sequence of cosy outdoor cafés and beautiful shops.
 In the high season there is a lot to experience and frequently various events are being organized.